 - Bizarre and ‘out there’ medical trivia to baffle your colleagues

-- What hereditary condition is associated with urinary odor of swimming pools?
+What hereditary condition is associated with urinary odour of swimming pools?

 - 4-hydroxyphenylpyruvate hydroxylase deficiency